-All incoming, full-time undergraduate students, transfer students and international graduate students are required to submit a completed health form that includes a medical history, recent physical exam and documentation of certain required immunizations.
+All incoming, full-time undergraduate students, transfer students and all international students (including NSE and The Bridge Program) are required to submit a completed Student Health Medical Record form that includes a medical history, recent physical exam and documentation of certain required immunizations.
 International, Physician Assistant, and Midwifery students may require titers and proof of tuberculosis testing/treatment, if applicable.
-The health forms are included in the student’s admissions packet, are in the student health center and are online at the SHC website (www.philau.edu/healthservices).
+The Student Health Medical Record forms are included in the student’s admissions packet, are in the student health center and are online at the SHC website (www.philau.edu/healthservices).

 All undergraduate and international students are entitled to access the SHC as often as needed.
-Part-time and graduate students may utilize SHC services as long as they have submitted a completed health and vaccination form.
+Part-time and graduate students may utilize SHC services as long as they have submitted a completed Student Health Medical Record form.

 Students are responsible for lab fees and prescription costs.
 Students who require additional or alternative treatment may be referred to local health care providers at their own expense.

-All full-time students are required to be covered by a medical insurance policy.
+All full-time students and all international students (including NSE and The Bridge Program) are required to be covered by a medical insurance policy.
 All incoming undergraduate, Physician Assistant, Midwifery, OT and OTA students must sign the waiver online by the second Friday in September (fall Semester) or the first Friday in February (spring semester).
 If documentation of adequate health insurance is not provided, the Business Office reserves the right to charge the appropriate health and accident insurance fee to the student’s account.